csirmaz-lit/Primus-Vittason/book.md

 # * * *

 It was a new day.
-Primus waited for everyone to fall silent, then took a sip of coffee from a paper cup that he placed, with great care, on the table.
+Primus waited for everyone to fall silent, then took a sip of coffee from a paper cup that he then placed on the table with great care.
 He glanced at the blackboard.

 “Right,” he said, his voice booming in the hall, “let’s get back to the questions of why here and why now.
 Why do I live in this body?
 Why do I live now, and not in the Middle Ages?
-Or the future?
+Or in the future?

 “It is tempting to say that which body I am is completely random.
 From an outside point of view, we live in a universe that has a number of systems, all limited in space and time, that are capable of the Experience.
 We have been calling them Agents or brains.
 One of them happens to be this me, it is Selected, but we don’t know which one will be Selected, or why.
 We know though that whichever gets Selected will necessarily think that it has always been Selected, and that nothing physical separates the Selected Agent from the non-Selected ones.